History of Nick’s Place

 2022

-January – Kajeneza Dave Rey born to Gloria and Robert
+January – Kajeneza Dave Rey born to Gloria, one of our key workers and mothers.

 March – Baby boy Salem is born to John Peter and Annaise